jlinclabs/apidocs/a_server.md

 ##### N.B.
 The user's first access to their account data pulls that data from the B server.
 Until that happens their account data does not exist on the A server.
 ##### Once they have made that initial access, the user has taken control of their data on the B server, and subsequent updates of that data will be pushed to the B server if the user's permissions allow it.

-#### Signing up an existing user with a new vendor
+#### Signing up an existing user with a new organization (aka vendor)

 Obtain a signuptoken as above.
-On the registration form page, offer the user the alternative to add this vendor to an existing account by logging into the existing account.
+On the registration form page, offer the user the alternative to add this organization to an existing account by logging into the existing account.

 That login form should target /api/authn/register_add with the username, passphrase and signuptoken:
 _POST https://sandbox.a.jlinclabs.net/api/authn/register_add_